STFUjs/STFU/README.md

 STFU combines all these requirements for Accurate Representation into one <b>effective</b> form!

-STFU's STFU7 + "STFU8", STFUf, & STFU* are exhaustive formal standards.
+STFU's STFU7 + "STFU8", STFUf, & STFU* (and STFUx) are exhaustive formal standards.

 <h2>STFU in ANY Text</h2>
 Most communication uses some form of text or structure, STFU can be used anywhere!